tuxies-wiki-team/tuxies-wiki/docs/guides/ctf-second-brain.md

 - Tools
   - Image analysis:
     - `zsteg`: Package based on Ruby allows user to check metadata of images and steganography; specifically for `.png` and `,bmp` images.
 It analyzes images to detect hidden data and extract hiddien information on least significant and other steganography techniques.
-    - `steghide`: Steganography tool used to hide/reveal hidden data in images/audio files; mostly used with `.jpeg`, `.bmp`, `.wav`, and `.au` files
+    - `steghide`: Steganography tool used to hide/reveal hidden data in images/audio files; mostly used with `.jpeg`, `.bmp`, `.wav`, and `.au` files.
-    - `identify`: Tool from ImageMagick, used to analyze and display information about image files such as image format, dimensions, file size, medatadata and properties
+    - `identify`: Tool from ImageMagick, used to analyze and display information about image files such as image format, dimensions, file size, medatadata and properties.

 :::::